 But the company can use your images.
 And since you created the images on a public forum, you probably can’t expect to use them exclusively.
 (You can read Midjourney’s Terms of Service here.)

 Copyright law is complicated at the best of times.
 Throw artificial intelligence into the mix, and we are in for some interesting copyright cases.
 It remains to be seen how AI copyright issues pan out.

 How Much Does Midjourney Cost?

 There are monthly and yearly (discounted) subscriptions.
 You can review Midjourney’s various plans.
 The Basic Plan monthly subscription ($10 per month) allows you up to 3.3 hours of usage per month.

-The higher-level Standard Plan monthly subscription ($30) gives unlimited creations if you work in “relaxed” mode.
+The higher-level Standard Plan monthly subscription ($30 per month) gives unlimited creations if you work in “relaxed” mode.
 And there’s “fast GPU” mode, which allows you to create images faster.
-But you are limited to 15 hours monthly.
+But you are limited to 15 hours monthly for this plan.

-Plus, there is a Pro Plan available.
+Plus, there is a Pro Plan ($60 per month) available.
 This increases your monthly time to 30 hours.
 And it increases the number of concurrent jobs you can have and speeds up processing times.